NETWAYS/foreman-training/advanced/02_cleanup.md

 * _Always stop the service before doing any restore!_

 * Foreman
  * Configuration - Restore the configuration directory
  * Database - Restorejob provided by Foreman
 * Puppet
  * CA - Restore the certificates
  * Puppet Code - Restore the modules
-* Smart proxies
+* Smart Proxies
- * Smart proxies itself - Restore the Smart proxy configuration
+ * Smart Proxies themselves - Restore the Smart Proxy configuration
  * Managed Service - Follow instructions for the service
 * Katello
  * Candlepin - Database needs to be restored